Browse by Medical Category

 The Birrer laboratory has had a long-term interest in characterizing the molecular origins of gynecologic cancers.
-This interest includes the identiﬁcation and characterization of mutations in oncogenes and tumor suppressor genes within cancers of the ovary, endometrial and cervix.
+This interest includes the identiﬁcation and characterization of mutations in oncogenes and tumor suppressor genes within cancers of the ovary, endometrium and cervix.
 In addition, we have extensively characterized the differential gene expression in these tumors.
 The role of these genes in the development of these cancers has been tested using in vitro and in vivo model systems.
 Our laboratory is focused on using the genomic events characterized in these cancers to produce translational science endeavors, which will result in clinically important discoveries.
 These genomic abnormalities form the basis for early detection assays, prevention strategies, and novel therapeutic approaches.
-Our laboratory focuses on bench-to-bedside-and-back-again approaches to produce clinically relevant strategies to better manage women with these cancers.
+Our laboratory focuses on bench-to-bedside-and-back-again approaches to produce clinically relevant strategies to improve the outcome of women with these types of cancers.

-This genomic database will be extended into efforts to identify early detection biomarkers for ovarian cancer.
-Through collaboration with Steven Skates, PhD, the laboratory has successfully received an Early Detection Research Network UO1 grant to identify new and novel early detection approaches to this disease.
-We will systematically compare the gene expression profiles of ovarian cancer with its normal counterparts found on the surface of the ovary and fallopian tube.
-Through a collaborative effort with Ronny Drapkin, MD, PhD, of Dana Farber Cancer Institute (DFCI) and Steven Carr, PhD of the Broad Institute, we will identify the early genomic abnormalities in ovarian cancer.
-We will validate these ﬁndings using specimens from Massachusetts General Hospital, Brigham and Women’s Hospital and DFCI and ultimately translate our work into serum-based early detection assays.
+Through collaboration with Steven Skates, PhD, the laboratory received an Early Detection Research Network UO1 grant to identify novel early detection approaches to this disease.
+We will compare the gene expres-sion proﬁles of ovarian cancer with its normal counterparts found on the surface of the ovary and fallopian tube.
+Through a collaborative effort with Steven Carr, PhD of the Broad Institute, we will identify the early genomic abnormalities in ovarian cancer and validate these ﬁndings using specimens from Massachusetts General Hospital, Brigham and Women’s Hospital and DFCI to translate our work into serum-based early detection assays.